 After several years in Osteopathic practice Danielle noticed that many of her patients who were suffering with physical pain, also presented with mental health issues such as depression and anxiety.
 She became interested in the connections between the mind, body and emotions, and pursued this by completing modules in Psychology, Biological Psychology and the Science of the Mind, attaining a Diploma of Higher Education from The Open University.

-Danielle believes that we all have the capacity to experience our inherent health and to feel a sense of connection to our well being, and practices this belief system within her Osteopathic care of patients.
+Danielle believes that we all have the capacity to experience our inherent health and to feel a sense of connection to our well being, and her psychotherapeutic training enhances her Osteopathic care of her patients.